Turbo Kid: Plot

 The Kid discovers that Apple is a robot after seeing her survive a gunshot during their escape.
 She tells him that she is a friendship model.
 Because of damage to her circuitry, they contact Bagu, who directs them to the robot graveyard, where they can find spare parts.
 When Bagu is captured and tortured to death, he reveals their location to Zeus, who sends his henchmen.
 The Kid and Apple evade capture during the chase, but Apple is decapitated by Skeletron, Zeus' lead henchman.
 The Kid attaches Apple's head to a new robot body and falls unconscious to the graveyard's toxic fumes.
 He later wakes to find that Frederick, who now has a robotic hand, has rescued him; Frederick says Apple could not be reactivated.
 They return to Zeus' camp to kill him.

 The Kid reveals that Zeus killed his parents for their water when he was a child.
 Although Frederick and The Kid defeat many of Zeus' henchmen, The Kid is about to be killed when Apple shows up and rescues him.
 Upset at his men's incompetence, Zeus shoots The Kid, Apple, and Frederick.
 The Kid is saved by a tin case of View-Master discs he keeps under Turbo Rider's armor.
 Using the wrist weapon, he blasts Zeus and his remaining henchmen.
 However, Zeus rises and reveals himself also to be a robot, a corporate model designed to ruthlessly conquer all competition.
 The Kid blows him up by shooting explosives that Frederick brought along with them.
 Apple dies while protecting The Kid from the blast.
 The explosion reveals a fresh water source underneath the site.

 After The Kid buries Apple, Frederick invites him to stay and help him deliver water to the people of the Wasteland.
 The Kid declines and rides off to explore the wastelands.

 Production

 The film originated as T Is for Turbo, a submission for the "T" segment in Ant Timpson's horror anthology The ABCs of Death.
-Though it wasn't selected, Timpson was impressed and approached the filmmakers to expand their idea into a feature.
+Though it was not selected, Timpson was impressed and approached the filmmakers to expand their idea into a feature.